|

 portion continues to cause high resistance and the battery runs much hotter

 from that point forward, causing accelerated water loss and further plate damage due to overheating.
-2. Over
+Over Charging and

-battery usually reduces the run time equal or greater in proportion to the
+charging a battery usually reduces the run time equal or greater in

-amount of charge it actually received, making the practice completely
+proportion to the amount of charge it actually received, making the practice

 charging.
 For example, if you only use the battery a few hours a day, it’s